Say ‘Oui Oui’ to This Croissant Making Class in Paris, France

 Rolling pin work

-Rolling pin work.
+Rolling the croissant dough.
 Photo by Debbie Stone

 A series of steps ensues with the dough – rolling it out into a rectangle, placing the butter block on the dough and folding it to create five layers, then folding it again.